-While prized for their petite mounds of colorful blooms and easy-care growing habits, one variety is becoming is a stand-out, and that’s the New Guinea impatien.
+While prized for their petite mounds of colorful blooms and easy-care growing habits, one variety is becoming a stand-out, and that’s the New Guinea impatiens.

-Larger than other varieties of this annual plant, New Guinea impatiens also produce larger flowers that almost seem to have a touch of florescent color in their blooms that makes them appear to glow under the right lighting conditions.
+Larger than other varieties of this annual plant, New Guinea impatiens also produce larger flowers that almost seem to have a touch of fluorescent color in their blooms, making them appear to glow under the right lighting conditions.

 These proliferant blooming plants need to be grown in partial shade and will do their best planted in a location that is shaded from the afternoon sun.

 These plants are also great for filling in bare spots in the landscape when their lighting needs are met.

 Soil Preparation For The New Guinea Impatiens

 Loosen soil to the depth of 8-10 inches in the selected planting location.
 Remove soil and create a 50-50 mixture of soil and compost, then replace the soil and create planting mounds that are 12 inches apart.

-When starting with seeds you can plant them directly into prepared soil after all danger of frost has past in the early spring or start them indoors in small container 6 weeks prior to the predicted date of the last frost.
+When starting with seeds you can plant them directly into prepared soil after all danger of frost has passed in the early spring or start them indoors in small containers 6 weeks prior to the predicted date of the last frost.

 Planting New Guinea Impatiens

-Place plants in the center of prepared mounds or prepared container.
+Place plants in the center of prepared mounds or prepared containers.
 Place at the same growing height the plants were at in the original containers.

 New Guinea Impatiens Bloom Time